Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ### Projections

-This function is used to look at climate projections using an ensemble mean.
+This function is used to look at climate projections.
 It includes the option to bias-correct the data with the scaling method.
 If threshold are not specified, results are cumulative (in case of precipitation) or averages (in case of temperatures).
 The option trends allows the user to see the results of linear regression applied to yearly value for each pixel, time-frame and RCP.
-When both thresholds and trends are specified, linear regression is applied to the total number of days per season in which a certain threshold was or was not exceeded.
+When both thresholds and trends are specified, linear regression is applied to the total number of days per season in which a certain threshold was or was not exceed.
+Agroclimatic indicators, such as maximum duration of dry spells can be calculated with consecutive = TRUE.
+Each calculation is performed for each model separately and then averaged at before visualization.

 `proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, bias.correction, prov.country, consecutive, duration)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot
 3. **season**: numerical.
 Season of interest
 4. **lowert**: numerical.
-Lower threshold
+Lower threshold.
+Default is NULL
 5. **uppert**: numerical.
-Upper threshold
+Upper threshold.
+Default is NULL
 6. **int_month**: numerical.
 Automatic plotting by season.
-Can either take 6 or 3
+Can either take 6 or 3.
+Default is NULL
 7. **trends**: logical.
-Apply linear regression or not
+Apply linear regression or not.
+Default is FALSE
-8. **bias.correction**: logical
+8. **bias.correction**: logical.
+Default is FALSE
 9. **palette**: character.
-User specified color palette
+User specified color palette.
+Default is NULL
 10. **method**: character.
 Method to be used for bias correction.
 Default is scaling
 11. **consecutive**: logical.
 Whether consecutive days should be considered.
-To be used on conjunction with uppert/lowert and duration
+To be used on conjunction with uppert/lowert and duration.
+Default is FALSE
 12. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
-When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
+Default is "max"
 13. **prov.country**: charachter.
-Country for visualization of provinces
+Country for visualization of provinces.
+Default is NULL

 ### Historical

 The historical function visualizes data from the W5e5 dataset, which is an observational dataset giving highly accurate past climatic data information.
-Similar to the proj function the hist function allows the user to look at trends.
+Similar to the proj function the hist function allows the user to look at trends as well as agroclimatic indicators.

 `proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, prov.country, duration, consecutive)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot
 3. **season**: numerical.
 Season of interest
 4. **lowert**: numerical.
-Lower threshold
+Lower threshold.
+Default is NULL
 5. **uppert**: numerical.
-Upper threshold
+Upper threshold.
+Default is NULL
 6. **int_month**: numerical.
 Automatic plotting by season.
-Can either take 6 or 3
+Can either take 6 or 3.
+Default is NULL
 7. **trends**: logical.
-Apply linear regression or not
+Apply linear regression or not.
+Default is FALSE
 8. **palette**: character.
-User specified color palette
+User specified color palette.
+Default is NULL
 9.  **consecutive**: logical.
 Whether consecutive days should be considered.
 To be used on conjunction with uppert/lowert and duration
 10. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
-When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
+Default is "max"
 11. **prov.country**: charachter.
-Country for visualization of provinces
+Country for visualization of provinces.
+Default is NULL

 ### Trends

-The trends function allows the visualization of linear trends for spatially aggregated data.
+The trends function allows the visualization of linear trends for spatially aggregated data with the option to bias-correct the data.

 `proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, consecutive, duration)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot
 3. **season**: numerical.
 Season of interest
 4. **lowert**: numerical.
-Lower threshold
+Lower threshold.
+Default is NULL
 5. **uppert**: numerical.
-Upper threshold
+Upper threshold.
+Default is NULL
 6. **int_month**: numerical.
 Automatic plotting by season.
-Can either take 6 or 3
+Can either take 6 or 3.
+Default is NULL
 7. **bias.correction**: logical
 8. **y.range**: numeric vector.
-User specified y axsis
+User specified y axsis.
+Default is NULL
 9. **method**: method to use in bias correction.
 Default is scaling
 10.  **consecutive**: logical.
 Whether consecutive days should be considered.
-To be used on conjunction with uppert/lowert and duration
+To be used on conjunction with uppert/lowert and duration.
+Default is NULL
 11. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
-When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.Default is "max"